devops329/devops/instruction/playwright/playwright.md

 ### Actions

-Actions allow you to interact with a element in order to simulate a user.
+Actions allow you to interact with an element in order to simulate a user.
 Here are the most commonly used locators.

 | Action                  | Description                     |
 | ----------------------- | ------------------------------- |